- Yeast infections are as common for dogs as for us humans, and can be caused by poor diet or abnormal immune system activity.

 You should store the homemade dog food in an airtight container in the fridge.
 This recipe will keep for about six days, and it freezes well if you make too much or just want to cook extra.

 Tips for Treating Canine Yeast Infections

 Chronic yeast infections will likely require an anti-yeast diet.
 The above recipe is a basic starting point.
-Yeast infections sometimes are difficult to get rid of, so you may need to consult with your vet if the infection does not respond.
+Yeast infections are sometimes difficult to get rid of if your dog has allergies or a poor immune system , so you may need to consult with your vet if the infection does not respond to your efforts.

 In addition to the recipe above, I also recommend the following tips.

 - Feed your dog a raw diet of mostly meat.
 Follow my raw dog food recipes for skin allergies.